Lipošćak affair: Geneva Declaration

-Ante Trumbić and Nikola Pašić (1st and 2nd from the left) negotiated the Corfu and Geneva declarations.
+Ante Trumbić and Nikola Pašić (first and second from the left) negotiated the Corfu and Geneva declarations.

-Following 3 November Armistice of Villa Giusti, ending the war for Austria-Hungary, Pašić, Serbian opposition leaders, Trumbić, and Korošec were informed by David Lloyd George, the Prime Minister of the United Kingdom that no South Slavic union would be considered unless they cooperated on the matter and they all met on 6–9 November in Geneva, Switzerland.
+Following 3 November Armistice of Villa Giusti, ending the war for Austria-Hungary, Pašić, Serbian opposition leaders, Trumbić, and Korošec were informed by David Lloyd George, the prime minister of the United Kingdom that no South Slavic union would be considered unless they cooperated on the matter and they all met on 6–9 November in Geneva, Switzerland.
 Trumbić and Korošec quickly agreed with each other – forming a joint negotiating bloc.
 Trumbić proposed a solution involving establishment of a common government for common affairs – cooperating with the government of Serbia and the National Council.
 The plan called for preservation of the government of Serbia and the National Council to manage other affairs kept within the competences of Serbia and the State of Slovenes, Croats and Serbs respectively.
 When Trumbić made a similar proposal during the 1917 talks with Pašić that resulted in the Corfu Declaration, Pašić said that if Croats insisted on a federation, Serbian government would abandon the unification project in favour of creation of Greater Serbia.
 However, prompted by a message from President of France Raymond Poincaré asking him to agree with Korošec, Pašić accepted the plan.
 The confederal arrangement resembled the dual monarchy system employed by Austria-Hungary.

 Pašić notified the Prince Regent Alexander and the finance minister Stojan Protić about the agreement and received Protić's support for the agreement.
 Only days later, Pašić sent Protić another message pointing out the Prince Regent's right to appoint a new cabinet.
 Taking cue from the message, Protić repudiated the agreement made in Geneva and resigned along with the rest of the government.
-According to Ivo Banac, the acceptance followed by repudiation was a tactic to commit the National Council and the Yugoslav Committee to speedy unification while undermining Korošec's authority to strengthen the position held by Pribičević in the National Council.
-On 25 November, Pribičević informed Pašić by telegraph that he did not feel bound by the Geneva Declaration.
+According to Ivo Banac, the acceptance followed by repudiation was a tactic to commit the National Council and the Yugoslav Committee to speedy unification while undermining Korošec's authority to strengthen the position held by Pribićević in the National Council.
+On 25 November, Pribićević informed Pašić by telegraph that he did not feel bound by the Geneva Declaration.